syrkis/virian.org/src/posts/miiii.typ

 // However, we observe that significant frequencies appear as generalization has occurred, which may suggest the presence of another phase following grokking in the context of multi-task learning.
 This could be indicative of circuit merging or the integration of task-specific circuits into a more general solution.

 @l2_norms shows the L2 norms of gradients through time for the different weight matrices of the model trained on $cal(T)_"miiii"$.
 The gradient norms provide insights into how different parts of the model are being updated during training.
-Like with #cite(<nanda2023>, form:"prose", style:"american-psychological-association"), the attention layer converges quickly, echoing their finding that it does not contribute much to solving their modular arithmetic task.
+Like with #cite(<nanda2023>, form: "prose", style: "american-psychological-association"), the attention layer converges quickly, echoing their finding that it does not contribute much to solving their modular arithmetic task.

 #figure(
   image("/src/assets/figs/miiii/grads_norms_miiii.svg"),